-Exploring the artistic merits of an electric violin
+Exploring the artistic merits of electric violin

-Turning Up The Volume – Contributions Appendix
+Read the main article here: Turning Up The Volume

 ©November 2015 – January 2018, Ben Heaney

 The following contributions were made by the following violinists:

 Tracy Silverman (TS); Spencer C Yeh (SCY); Lindsey Stirling via PA, Jennifer Fletcher (LS); Hugh Marsh (HM); Darryl Way (DW); Jean Luc Ponty (JLP); Dr. L Subramaniam (DLS); Julie Lyonn Liebermann (JLL); Joe Deninzon (JD); Christian Howes (CH); Matt Bell (MB)

 Also included below are some further answers prompted by these initial responses.

 – What’s the point of an electric violin?